 Sumatriptan belongs to a group of medicines called triptans.
 In New Zealand, sumatriptan is available as tablets (50 mg and 100 mg) and an injection.
 The information on this page is about sumatriptan injection.
 Read more about sumatriptan tablets.

 - Using the autoinjector device, inject a single injection (6 mg) at the start of the migraine attack.
-It should work within 10 to 15 minutes.
+It should work within 10–15 minutes.

 - Do not use more than 2 injections (12 mg) in 24 hours.

-- If the first sumatriptan dose does not relieve or help your migraine, do not take another sumatriptan dose for this same attack.
+- If the first sumatriptan dose does not relieve or help your migraine, don't take another sumatriptan dose for this same attack.
 It is unlikely to work.